Friday, December 13, 2013

 Manhattan Bridge (Leon Moisieff, 1912), seen from the Brooklyn Bridge.

-Giuseppe Verdi, Sinfonia from Nabucco, Orchestra of the Teatro Comunale di Fiorenze, Ricardo Muti, Cond.: here is a live performance video of Muti conducting the Nabucco overture with the orchestra of La Scala in Milan.
+Giuseppe Verdi, Sinfonia from Nabucco, Orchestra of the Teatro Comunale di Fiorenze, Ricardo Muti, Cond.: here is an audio clip of Muti conducting the Nabucco overture with the Philharmonia Orchestra.

 The Holy Modal Rounders, "Flop-Eared Mule": from grand opera we go to...a group once described as "the originators and sole exponents of the genre known as acid-folk."
 Join the real world here.